[As Amended April 11, 2019]

 Section 8: Establishing New Officers

-In the event of the addition of a new Officer position via bylaw amendment, the Executive Board shall call for a special election to fill the unexpired term.
+In the event of the addition of a new Officer position via bylaw amendment, the Coordinating Committee shall call for a special election to fill the unexpired term.
 Such election shall be held at the second Regular Meeting after the passage of the bylaw amendment.
-If the position is elected from the current at-large Executive Board members, a vote to replace the vacant position would need to take place in the manner prescribed in Article V, Section 2 of these bylaws.
-Any member in good standing of Boston DSA is eligible for election, but the final body of the Executive Board must adhere to all prescribed compositions in Article VI, Section 1.
+If the position is elected from the current at-large Coordinating Committee members, a vote to replace the vacant position would need to take place in the manner prescribed in Article V, Section 2 of these bylaws.
+Any member in good standing of Boston DSA is eligible for election, but the final body of the Coordinating Committee must adhere to all prescribed compositions in Article VI, Section 1.

-Section 1: Composition of Executive Board; Term of Office
+Section 1: Composition of Coordinating Committee; Term of Office

-The Local shall have an Executive Board composed of the following members:
+The Local shall have an Coordinating Committee composed of the following members:

 - a) The six Officers of the Local,